 Pool shelters are structures that must be able to cover the entire surface of your pool.
 They take up more space and are more expensive than safety covers, but they provide a better seal against the elements and various types of pollution.
 If they are high enough, they can also transform your pool into an indoor pool (or almost)!
 The structure of the shelter must be strong enough to withstand major external disturbances such as strong wind or snow.

-Unfortunately, despite their occasionally high price, swimming pool safety equipment is not infallible.
-Gates can be left open by mistake or incorrectly locked; covers and shelters can be left open because you want the sun to warm up the water during the summer; alarms do not provide direct protection and require quick adult intervention or can even be triggered by mistake...
+Although we speak of quality-controlled safety devices, swimming pool safety equipment is not infallible, especially when young children are involved.
+Barrier gates can be left open by mistake or incorrectly locked; covers and shelters can be left open because you want the sun to warm up the water during the summer; alarms do not provide direct protection and require quick adult intervention or can even be triggered by mistake...
+That is why the vigilance of adults and teaching children to swim from an early age remain essential to protect the youngest.
+To increase the level of safety, it is advised to equip the child directly with suitable equipment (PPE) such as an anti-drowning T-shirt.

 When you think of equipping your child with a suitable safety device, you might be thinking of flotation jackets, buoys or armbands?
 Well, you've got the wrong idea!